AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ## 3. Fuzzing the target

-In this final step we fuzz the target.
+In this final step, fuzz the target.
 There are not that many important options to run the target - unless you want to use many CPU cores/threads for the fuzzing, which will make the fuzzing much more useful.